kubedb/docs/docs/guides/redis/concepts/redisopsrequest.md

 If you want to scale-up or scale-down your Redis cluster, you have to specify `spec.horizontalScaling` section.
 This field consists of the following sub-field:

 - `spec.horizontalScaling.replicas` indicates the desired number of replicas for your Redis instance after scaling.
 For example, if your cluster currently has 4 replicas, and you want to add additional 2 replicas then you have to specify 6 in `spec.horizontalScaling.replicas` field.
 Similarly, if you want to remove one replicas, you have to specify 3  in `spec.horizontalScaling.replicas` field.
-- `spec.horizontalScaling.master` indicates the desired number of master for your Redis cluster.
+- `spec.horizontalScaling.shards` indicates the desired number of shards for your Redis cluster.
 It is only applicable for Cluster Mode.

 #### spec.verticalScaling